casper-network/docs/source/docs/casper/dapp-dev-guide/contract-dsl/advanced.md

 Also, keep in mind that once you have expanded and changed the generated code, you should remove the macros from the project configuration before saving the changes and building it.

-## Building and Testing the Hello World Contract
+## Building and Testing the Hello World Contract {#building-and-testing-the-hello-world-contract}

 By building and testing the [Hello World](https://github.com/casper-ecosystem/hello-world) contract, you can see how the DSL expands the macros.